NSO-developer/nso-gitbook/platform-tools/resource-manager/resource-manager-api-guide.md

 <details>

-<summary>Python API for Default ID Allocation Request</summary>
+<summary>Python API for Default ID Allocation Request with oddeven_alloc</summary>

 Use the module `resource_manager.id_allocator`.

 The `id_request` function is used to create an allocation request for an ID.
-It takes several arguments including the service, service xpath, username, pool name, allocation name, sync flag, requested ID (optional), redeploy type (optional), alloc sync flag (optional), and root (optional).
+It takes several arguments including the service, service xpath, username, pool name, allocation name, sync flag, requested ID (optional), redeploy type (optional), alloc sync flag (optional), root (optional) and oddeve_alloc(optional).

 ```python
 id_request(service,